-In Figure 6, we specialize the gci:Cardinality_unit to the class gci:Population_cardinality_unit which is the unit of measure for the cardinality of set defined by a Population (defined in the next section), and associate the symbol "pc" with it.
+In Figure 6, we define gci:population_cardinality_unit to be an instance of gci:Cardinality_unit, which is the unit of measure for the cardinality of set defined by a Population (defined in the next section), and associate the symbol "pc" with it.
 For example, 1100pc represents a population cardinality (or size) of 1100.
-We can take full advantage of prefix notations available in OM to scale the numbers by defining units of measures: gci:kilopc, gci:megapc and gci:gigapc which are multiples of gci:Population_cardinality_unit.
+We can take full advantage of prefix notations available in OM to scale the numbers by defining units of measures: gci:kilopc, gci:megapc and gci:gigapc which are multiples of gci:population_cardinality_unit.
 1.1 kilopc represents 1100 pc.

-With the above defined, we can now introduce the unit of measure for measuring a population ratio such as STR. gci:Population_ratio_unit is defined to be a subclass of om:Unit division.
+With the above defined, we can now introduce the unit of measure for measuring a population ratio such as STR. gci:population_ratio_unit is defined to be an instance of om:Unit_division.
 It has two properties:

-- om:numerator whose range is restricted to being a gci:Population_cardinality_unit. - om:denominator whose range is restricted to being a gci:Population cardinality unit.
+- om:numerator whose range is restricted to being a gci:population_cardinality_unit. - om:denominator whose range is restricted to being a gci:population_cardinality_unit.